Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 Then press - 'ctrl + c'.

-15. Running the backend part of the project in the background with PM2.
+15. Running the backend part of the project in the background using PM2.

 Enter the command: